 Trailer Courts: When a trailer is removed from the trailer court, the meters are usually sealed at the request of the owner of the trailer.
 The owner of the trailer has no responsibility to the trailer court once the trailer has been removed.
 The billing system must retain those services in someone’s name, so we seal and transfer all meters into the trailer court’s name.
 The sealing charges must be billed to the owner of the trailer (disconnecting customer if done at the time of a move order) not the trailer court.

 Sealing and unsealing meters for non-payment of bills or sealing and unsealing by authorization of the Administrative Manager are not subject to these seal/unseal fees.

-Owatonna Utilities purchases all of its electric energy requirements from the Southern Minnesota Municipal Power Agency (SMMPA), a joint action agency consisting of 18 Minnesota cities, including Owatonna.
-SMMPA owns a 41 percent share in the 875-megawatt Sherco 3 power plant, the largest coal-fired generating station in Minnesota, in partnership with Xcel Energy.
+Owatonna Public Utilities purchases all of its electric energy requirements from the Southern Minnesota Municipal Power Agency (SMMPA), a joint action agency consisting of 18 Minnesota cities, including Owatonna.
+SMMPA owns 41% (362 MW) of Sherco 3 (884 MW), the newest, most efficient coal-fired electric generating facility in the entire Midwest Region, in partnership with Xcel Energy.
 This plant’s state-of-the-art air quality control technology uses the dry scrubbing system that removes up to 90% of the sulfur dioxide and 99% of the particulates from the flue gases.
 SMMPA also has under contract a number of generating units located in member communities to provide additional power supply and back-up capabilities.
-Two 161,000-volt and three 69,000-volt transmission lines serve the community, providing excellent reliability and capacity for growth.
+Two 161,000-volt and five 69,000-volt transmission lines serve the community, providing excellent reliability and capacity for growth.

 - Check your own fuses and circuit breakers.